shivannis/xandr-docs-public/xandr-docs/curate/view-insertion-order-details.md

 ---
 title: Microsoft Curate - View Insertion Order Details
-description: This page explains steps to get to the Insertion Order Details screen which contains three main sections and editing the Insertion Order settings.
+description: This page explains steps to get to the Insertion Order Details screen which contains three main sections, and editing the Insertion Order settings.
 ms.date: 11/15/2023

 ---